Sumanthreddy-DE/Feed-Forward-Neural-Network/README.md

 Check Description for Problem Statement
 Uploaded Individual files and also a zip file
 Help yourselves with whatever you want
-Checkout submission.zip for entire Heirarchy of python files
+Download submission.zip for al files and to see entire Heirarchy of python files